ummel/fusionModel/README.md

     levels of unordered factor predictor variables.
 This allows much faster tree-building when categorical variables with many levels are used to model unordered factor response variables.

+-   For continuous and ordered factor data types, the fusion/simulation step (optionally) identifies a minimal-change “reshuffling” of initial simulated values that induces more realistic rank correlations with other variables. *This feature is experimental*.

 -   The model-building process is (optionally) fully parallel on UNIX-like systems.